learnitall/learnin.today/_posts/2021-01-21-win-recovery.md

 > This next step is based on a tutorial from charleslabri.com that can be found [here](https://www.charleslabri.com/adding-passthrough-physical-disk-in-kvm-guests/)

 The final step along this processes is to manually passthrough the target Windows disk to the VM.
 (My Fedora system labled my Windows install disk as `/dev/sdb`, but yours may be different!)
 To do this, in the new window that opened up after hitting **Finish**, hit **Add Hardware** in the lower left and selected **Storage** in the leftmost column.
-Going straight to the **XML** tab, enter the following XML, which will ask the host to pass the disk containing Windows (in this case `/dev/sdb`) to the VM using SATA:
+Go straight to the **XML** tab and enter the following XML, which will ask the host to pass the disk containing Windows (in this case `/dev/sdb`) to the VM using SATA:

 ```xml
 <disk type='block' device='disk'>